thebearingedge/pg-lit/README.md

 ### ``` PgLit`` -> SqlQuery```

-Calling the `sql` tag with a template literal produces a query that can be either executed or embedded within another `SqlQuery`.
+Calling the `sql` tag with a template literal produces a query that can be either executed on its own, or embedded within another `SqlQuery`.
 Values passed into the template string are **not concatenated into the query text** (because security), but instead gathered to be sent as query parameters with `pg`.

 ```js
 const simple = sql`select 1 as "one"`